tremes/jboss-seam/examples/nestedbooking/README.md

 3. In the _Project Explorer_, select the EJB module project, then
     1. Type `Ctrl+Alt+P` (_Select Maven Profiles_) and check `integration-tests` and `arq-jbossas-7-remote`
     2. Right-click the module and select _Run As_ - _JUnit Test_

+### Functional tests

+It is not possible to run the functional tests of this example in JBDS, because they use the maven-dependency-plugin to copy test classes from a different maven artifact, which is not a configuration supported by JBDS.